 It’s common knowledge that if you're lucky enough to win the lottery, Uncle Sam will invariably expect a portion.
 However, many people are not aware that they can also claim some lottery losses on their federal income taxes.
 As far as the IRS is concerned, these winnings are considered gambling regardless of whether they are from a raffle, a scratch-off, sports betting, lotto ticket, horse race or a slot machine payout from a casino – all must be reported as taxable income.
-There are limitations to claiming these winnings, and in order to claim deductions on your losses, you must also report any winnings (regardless of amount) on your tax return.
+There are limitations to claiming these winnings, and in order to claim the gambling loss deduction on your losses, you must also report any winnings (regardless of amount) on your tax return.

 The short answer to this question is, yes, you can claim non-winning lottery tickets on your taxes.
 But, like most things involving the IRS, there are rules and requirements that must be met in order to do so.
 You won’t be able to deduct losses on your taxes if you go with standard deductions.
 To claim lotto ticket losses on your taxes, first, you will have to be eligible to itemize.
 If your total gambling losses – plus all of your other itemized expenses – exceed the standard deduction for your filing status, only then would you itemize.
-While you can deduct gambling losses, these deductions cannot exceed the amount of your total winnings.

 To report any gambling winnings, keep accurate journals or records and proof of all your winnings and losses.
 These records should detail the date of your winnings or losses and the type of gambling you participated in.
 In addition, you will need the name of the people you were with and the amount you won or lost.
 Also, it's advised to keep losing scratch-off tickets, casino receipts, canceled checks or credit card statements that you used to gamble.
-In the event the IRS takes a second, closer look at your tax returns, you will be able to easily prove any gambling deductions that you claimed.
+In the event the IRS takes a second, closer look at your tax returns, you will be able to easily prove any gambling losses tax deduction that you claimed.